ben18785/ntd-model-trachoma/code_review_doc.md

 3. integrating these changes into the model and benchmarking the whole

-Note that, in 3., we have not extensively tested our modifications and suggest this be done before integrating our changes.
+We have created a pull request for the changes to the model here: https://github.com/ArtRabbitStudio/ntd-model-trachoma/pull/3.
+Note that we have not written tests for these changes, so we recommend that the code by fully scrutinised before merging it into the master.